-In the first part, students will get a hands-on experience in understanding the basic concepts of microbiology.
+Students will get a hands-on experience in understanding the basic concepts of microbiology.
 The topics include the microbial growth curve, microbial nutritional requirements, genetic engineering techniques, plasmid isolation, creation of genetic knock out in bacteria, bacterial infection in cell culture system, estimation of infection by colony forming unit (CFU) analysis and fluorescence technique.